xerebus/lightcoin/README.md

-* **Type checking and error handling** -- There are several ways for the user to enter bad input (nonexistent UPC, entering a letter as a quantity, etc.) that will currently lead to a server error.
-Currently, the user can just user their browser's back button and continue to work.
+* **Type checking and error handling** -- There are several ways for the user to enter bad input (nonexistent UPC, entering a letter as a quantity, etc.) that will currently lead to a server error, forcing the user to use their browser's back button to return to the interface.
-  Future: check for these errors and handle them accordingly, highlighting the field with an erroneous input.
+  Future: check for these errors and handle them accordingly, returning the user to the interface and highlighting the field that caused the error.
 * **Store information** -- Currently the only store information stored is the tax rate.
 Future: store the store's name, address, phone number, etc.
 * **Tax rate** -- There is no interface to edit the tax rate, although it can